 Study shows shared brain biology is linked to symptoms that occur across different conditions

-TORONTO, (July 27, 2016) – A team of Toronto scientists has found similarities in brain impairments in children with autism spectrum disorder, attention deficit hyperactivity disorder (ADHD) and obsessive compulsive disorder (OCD).
+A team of scientists has found some similarities in brain impairments in children with autism spectrum disorder, attention deficit hyperactivity disorder (ADHD) or obsessive compulsive disorder (OCD).

-The study, published this month in the American Journal of Psychiatry, involved brain imaging of white matter in 200 children with autism, ADHD, OCD or no diagnosis.
-White matter is made up of bundles of nerve fibers that connect cell bodies across the brain, and enable communication between different brain regions.
+The study, published online in July 2016 in the American Journal of Psychiatry, involved brain imaging of white matter in 200 children with autism, ADHD, OCD or no diagnosis.
+White matter is made up of bundles of nerve fibers that connect cell bodies across the brain, and enables communication between different brain regions.

-“We found impairments in white matter in the main tract connecting the right and left hemispheres of the brain in children with either autism, ADHD or OCD, when compared to healthy children in the control group,” says Dr. Stephanie Ameis, first author on the study and clinician-scientist at the Centre for Addiction and Mental Health (CAMH’s) Campbell Family Mental Health Research Institute.
+“We found impairments in white matter in the main tract connecting the right and left hemispheres of the brain in children with either autism, ADHD or OCD, when compared to healthy children in the control group,” says Dr. Stephanie Ameis, first author on the study and Clinician Scientist at the Centre for Addiction and Mental Health (CAMH) Campbell Family Mental Health Research Institute.
 This particular white matter tract, the corpus callosum, is the largest in the brain and among the first to develop.

 The research team, from CAMH, the Hospital for Sick Children and Holland Bloorview Kids Rehabilitation Hospital, also found children with autism and ADHD showed more severe impairments affecting more of the brain’s white matter than those with OCD.
 This finding may reflect the fact that both autism and ADHD typically have an onset at a much younger age than OCD, and at a time when a number of different white matter tracts are going through rapid development, says Dr. Ameis.